 Short bursts of stress are normal and no problem for our bodies to deal with, but long bouts of chronic stress without a stress release are damaging, as is often the case with the pressures of modern society.
 Resistance training is a great stress release as it helps to remove stress hormones from the body.
-It also requires so much energy and concentration that (at least while doing it) you may not have the energy to worry or feel upset about the rest of your life, because you need all of your energy and focus for your muscles.
+It also requires so much energy and concentration that (at least while doing it) you may not have the energy to worry or feel upset about the rest of your life, because you need all of your energy and focus for your muscles to complete that push up or leg press.
 Research published in Psychology Today presented evidence that exercise can even reduce anger.

 #5.
 Reduced depression

 According to Harvard Women’s Health Watch, women who did two or more sessions of strength training per week saw a significant fall in their symptoms of depression—those who most needed a lift seemed to see even more benefits.

 #6.
 Building bone density and reversing osteoporosis

 I had the privilege of seeing this in action, since I got to work out in the same gym as an elderly gentleman who was enthusiastic about his increased bone health.
 Recent studies have confirmed that even the elderly can increase their bone density, because the right type of resistance exercise—called “power training”—can even encourage new growth in bone cells.

 #7.
 Resistance training has benefits for cancer patients

 Resistance training has recently been trialled on women undergoing chemotherapy for breast cancer.
 They started the training within the first week of their treatment at three Swedish university hospitals.
 Their energy, stress and nausea improved significantly after resistance training.

 #8.
 Cosmetic benefits